JapanYoshi/PIUComposite/readme.md

 Pump It Up Composite is a chart pack for [StepF2](stepf2.blogspot.com).
 Its goal is to provide an expansion to the song list without deviating too much from the official charting styles.
 The target demographic is players who can play between Level 5 and Level 17, though difficulties outside of those are provided.

-#Background Videos
+## Background Videos

-Due to large file sizes, background videos are only [available separately](http://www.mediafire.com/folder/o65fzhtvonpv9g6,u0k1ioy2w5kiudx/shared).
+Due to large file sizes, background videos are only [available separately on MediaFire.](http://www.mediafire.com/folder/o65fzhtvonpv9g6,u0k1ioy2w5kiudx/shared).

 # Installation instructions